krzbanas/personal-science/content/post/2020-05-01_Import_cvs_PTIR.md

 math = false
 +++

 Import csv matrix with wavenumbers in the first column and spectra in the subsequent columns (export from PTIR Studio).
+Matrix is read by `read.csv` function.
+Coordinates are rounded to 2 decimal places by function `round`.

 ```r
 f="iNor_BA1_hyper_20191209.csv"